Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 Whilst there might not be huge throughput improvements from FP16 output for the matmul itself, there are other performance benefits to the next kernel in the sequence (following the matmul):

 - 50% less data loaded (now FP16 instead of INT32)
-- Avoid fusion requirement with the dequantize operator (separating concerns)
+- Avoid fusion requirement with the dequantize operator (simpler)
 - Avoid loading the dequantization vector (CUTLASS hides the cost of this load by pipelinining it with the matmul computation)

 ### Memory layout